guitarxuser/raspi_to_stellarium/README.md

    To setup and execute do following steps:

-1. Build, install, uninstall
+1. Build

    to build the executables please do:

    sh build.sh

-   to install:
+2. Install

    sudo sh install.sh

-   to unistall:

-   sudo sh uninstall.sh

-2. Run the server
+3. Run the server

    cd scripts